moj-analytical-services/intro-to-python/Part_1_Jupyterlab.md

 #### Task: Install additional packages

-The requirements file included `pandas`, a data analysis package which you are likely to use a lot when coding in python, and `matplotlib`, a graphing package.
+The requirements file included `pandas`, a data analysis package which you are likely to use a lot when coding in python, and a few other useful packages.
 However to access files on the Analytical Platform we need an additional package, `s3fs`.

 We use `pip` via the command line to install package using `(uv) pip install <package_name>`.
 Install `s3fs` now.